 Having the body hungrier and eating more often, is a sign of an increasing metabolism, this is what you want.
 The body is using and storing more macronutrients as muscle mass and bone density begins to return again.

-Weight training exercises that will be the most beneficial to increase muscle size and strength.
+I've compiled a small explanatory training exercise overview of Weight training exercises that would be beneficial to increasing muscle size and strength over 50.

 Before you begin regular weight training, maintenance sets, especially if you're a newcomer to pumping iron.
 Please, always be sure to warm-up thoroughly.